thinkingmonkey00/app-framework/docs/architecture.md

   - To get an absolute path, relative to the project folder, with `com.path(text)`
   - To write JSON to a file with `com.writeJson(file, json)`
   - To remove folder or files with `com.remove(path)`
-- Scripts can use a sub folder in the *.temp* folder for temporary data (e.g. *.temp/test-eslint/...*)
+- Scripts can use a sub folder in the *cache* folder for temporary data (e.g. *.temp/test-eslint/...*)